skiphansen/pano_man/README.md

 ## Possible Future Projects

-* Add support for saving the high score in SPI flash
-* Port code to the [second generation](https://github.com/tomverbeure/panologic-g2) of the Pano
+* Port the code to the [second generation](https://github.com/tomverbeure/panologic-g2) Pano
-* Once basic USB support is available add support for USB Joysticks
+* Add support for USB Joysticks
 * Port other games that ran on the same hardware such as Invaders and Galaxian

 ## Notes

 1. The Pacman ROM for MAME images are typically found in a zip file named *puckmanb.zip*.
 2. This project has been featured on [Hackaday](https://hackaday.com/2019/01/11/pac-man-fever-comes-to-the-pano-logic-fpga) !
+3. If you build/use/modify this project I'd enjoy hearing about it.
+You can find my email address in the git log.